NikelaosToner/data_value_test/README.md

 [I 17:13:05.339 NotebookApp] http://1585d80e7270:8888/?token=3d397d77909270367063f6b89ef9a1b41253ff508358b4c1
 ~~~

 Now you are able to run the code of the test.
-This code is inside `/notebooks`, I recommend to run the script `1.
+The code files are `1.
+Engineering.ipynb` and `2.
+BI.ipynb`.
+I recommend to run the script `1.
 Engineering.ipynb` first.

 Best regards.